-7 Tips for Paying off Student Loan Debt Faster
+7 Tips to Pay off Student Loan Debt Faster

-Now that you’ve graduated and have student loans debt it’s time to get serious about paying off student loan debt faster.
-Although looking at those numbers of debt can be mind boggling, you don’t have to stay in debt forever.
+Now that you’ve graduated and have student loan debt it’s time to get serious about paying off student loan debt faster.
+Although looking at those numbers of debt can be mind-boggling, you don’t have to stay in debt forever.
 In fact, here are 7 tips for paying off student loan debt faster.

 Highest Interest First

-Working one job pay seem like a lot and adding a second job may seem like overkill, but it’s the perfect way to pay off student loan debt faster.
+Working one job pay seems like a lot and adding a second job may seem like overkill, but it’s the perfect way to pay off student loan debt faster.
 This is because all of the money you make from your second job can be sent directly to the bank to help pay off those loans even faster.
-Of course this takes a little bit of discipline.
+Of course, this takes a little bit of discipline.

 Pay On Time

 A lot of college graduates ignore their student loan debt like it never happened.
 You can’t do that.
-You need to pay on time and every time.
+You need to pay on time and every time and start to save money.
 The more payments you miss the harder it will be to catch up and get out of that student loan debt.